Straighten Your Smile Discreetly in Frisco, TX

 The treatment starts with a consultation to determine if Invisalign First is the right treatment for your child.
 If they are qualified, the dentist will then take x-rays, pictures, and make impressions of your child’s teeth.
 These data are sent to the lab for them to make custom-made aligners for your child.

-Depending on your child’s condition, he or she may need more than one aligners.
+Depending on your child’s condition, he or she may need more than one aligner.
 There are certain conditions where during the treatment process they may need to use aligners to direct the pressure from the clear aligner to the teeth.

-Express / Lite for simpler teeth aligning
+Express / Lite for faster teeth aligning